 It is customary for a person retiring to give a speech, either at a retirement celebration or at a final meeting in the workplace.
-If writing a retirement speech isn't really in your wheelhouse, don't worry - it's easy to write a retirement speech when you focus on thanking the people with whom you worked.
+If writing a retirement speech isn't really in your wheelhouse, don't worry!
+It's easy to write a retirement speech when you create some focus for your words.

 If you need a little more guidance on writing your retirement speech, check out these original sample speeches.
-They might help inspire your own speech, or might be appropriate to us with a little customizing.
+They might help inspire your own speech or might be appropriate to use with a little customizing.
 For help with downloading or printing these sample speeches, refer to the Guide for Adobe Printables.

 A Grateful Retirement Speech